 - Generic data structures (e.g., heaps, search trees, growing buffers)

 - Event loop (watching over file descriptors, sub-processes, timers, and signals)

-- Configuration system
+- Configuration and logging system

 - Build system

 - Documentation system

 - … and many more

 See the release notes for information on the latest release and recent changes.

 The library can be distributed and used under the terms of GNU Lesser Public License (LGPL), either version 2 or any later version.
 Several modules are in public domain.